MicrobiologyETHZ/Methods_in_Microbiomics/docs/preprocessing/preprocessing.rst

 Filtering out host reads
 ^^^^^^^^^^^^^^^^^^^^^^^^
     Samples containing host DNA can be filtered by mapping the reads to the host genome.
-This step is perfomred using `BBMap <https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/>`_ aligner.
+This step is performed using `BBMap <https://jgi.doe.gov/data-and-tools/software-tools/bbtools/bb-tools-user-guide/bbmap-guide/>`_ aligner.

 .. note::
-    Host genome sequences are note provided in the test dataset, but can be downloaded from NCBI, Ensembl, UCSC.
+    Host genome sequences are not provided in the test dataset, but can be downloaded from NCBI, Ensembl, UCSC.
 Be sure to keep track of the genome version you are using.
 Genomes for commonly analyzed organisms can also be downloaded from Illumina iGenomes_

 .. _iGenomes: https://support.illumina.com/sequencing/sequencing_software/igenome.html